Codeception/codeception.github.com/guides/06-ModulesAndHelpers.md

 belonging to only a specific part of that module.
 Partially loaded modules can be also used to avoid module conflicts.

 For instance, the Laravel module has an ORM part which contains database actions.
-You can enable the PhpBrowser module for testing and Laravel + FRM for connecting to the database and checking the data.
+You can enable the PhpBrowser module for testing and Laravel's ORM part for connecting to the database and checking the data.

 ```yaml
 modules: